dcit202Andriod/DCIT202-Group33/README.md

 CLickable buttons : Eyram implemented the functionality for clickable buttons in the app.This allows users to interact with the app by tapping on various buttons to prform spcific actions

-Made major significant changes to the interface of the app: Edem
+Made major significant changes to the interface of the app: Edem Increasing count: Daniel added the functionality to increase counts in the app this feature enables users to increase the number of coffee items or other relevant entities in the app.